Decoherence of surface phonons in a quantum acoustic system: Measurement techniques and spectroscopy

 where $\alpha/2\pi=318$~MHz is the anharmonicity of the transmon qubit, as Eq.~\ref{eq:chi} takes into account the multi-level nature of the transmon.
 At the operating qubit frequency, we calculate $2\chi/2\pi\simeq -0.4$~MHz.
 This resonator state-dependant qubit frequency shift, i.e. Stark shift, has been widely studied in both cQED, in which it underpins nondestructive qubit state readout~\cite{schuster2005ac, gambetta2006qubit}, and more recently in cQAD architectures~\cite{manenti2017circuit, arrangoiz2019resolving, sletten2019resolving,von2022parity, kitzman2023fano}.
 This Stark shift is often used as a tool, not only for sensing the bosonic population in the resonator, but also to facilitate logic gates in quantum computing protocols~\cite{chow2013microwave} or generate non-classical bosonic encodings by shuttling information from the qubit to the resonator mode~\cite{vlastakis2013deterministically}.
 As described below, we take advantage of the phononic Stark shift to perform qubit-assisted spectroscopy and time-resolved measurements of the SAW resonant mode population $\overline{n}$.

 To populate the SAW resonant mode we apply a coherent drive with frequency $\omega_{m}/2\pi$ to the 3D microwave cavity.
+This implies there is some SAW resonator-3D cavity coupling.
+However, we note that this coupling is small relative to the other coupling rates as we do not find evidence for it in other measurements.
+For instance, we do not measure a resolvable shift in $\omega_c$ when we drive the SAW resonator.

 Following the population drive, we measure the qubit spectrum to determine the phonon induced shift.
 As seen in Fig.~\ref{fig:sawdrive}(a), as the amplitude of this drive is increased, the qubit acquires an increasingly large Stark shift from $\omega_q$ (denoted by the black dashed line).
 While we do measure a well resolved shift in the dressed frequency of the qubit $\tilde{\omega}_q$, we do not see discrete peaks in the qubit spectrum, which would correspond to individual Fock components of the resonant SAW mode's state, an effect colloquially known as ``number splitting"~\cite{schuster2007resolving, arrangoiz2019resolving}.
 This result confirms that we are in the weak dispersive regime, i.e. the total qubit decoherence rate $\gamma_q$ or the total SAW decoherence rate $\kappa$ is larger than the dispersive shift ($2\chi<$~max\{$\gamma_q, \kappa$\}).
-As a result, we cannot resolve the distribution of the SAW resonator state, but we can nonetheless extract the mean phononic population $\overline{n}$ by fitting each qubit spectrum to a Lorentzian lineshape, and calculating $\overline{n}=<\hat{a}^{\dagger}\hat{a}> = \frac{\tilde{\omega}_q-\omega_q}{2\chi}$, as shown in Fig.~\ref{fig:sawdrive}(b).
+As a result, we cannot resolve the distribution of the SAW resonator state, but we can nonetheless extract the mean phononic population $\overline{n}$ by fitting each qubit spectrum to a Lorentzian lineshape, and calculating $\overline{n}=\langle\hat{a}^{\dagger}\hat{a}\rangle = \frac{\tilde{\omega}_q-\omega_q}{2\chi}$, as shown in Fig.~\ref{fig:sawdrive}(b).
 Throughout the rest of the discussion, we rely on this technique to extract $\overline{n}$.